The Voice of Germany season 15

 The fifteenth season of the talent show The Voice of Germany premiered on 25 September 2025.
 The show is broadcast by two local TV stations, ProSieben and Sat.1, during the Blind Auditions and the Battles.

 Shirin David, Rea Garvey, Nico Santos, and duo Michi & Smudo returned as coaches after one, two, three, and six-season hiatuses, respectively.
 Calum Scott is the new "Comeback Stage" coach, selecting contestants to participate in The Voice: Comeback Stage by SEAT.
 Thore Schölermann returned for his fourteenth season as host, with Melissa Khalaj returning for her fourth season as host.

+Anne Mosters won the season with the closest margin of victory in the show's history (1,58%), marking Nico Santos' first win as a coach.
+Mosters became the first "All Star" contestant in the history of the show to win a season (she previously competed in the thirteenth season and was eliminated in teamfights).
+Additionally, Mosters became the second artist to win a season that had a coach blocked in their blind audition (Michi & Smudo blocking Shirin), following Malou Lovis Kreyelkamp in the thirteenth season.